 - Mapping Type.
 Select Category w/ Meta Data.

 - Data File.
-The drop-down values are based on the CSV data files you uploaded on the CSV Import tab in step 2.
+The drop down values are dependent on the different CSV data files you uploaded on the CSV Import tab in step 2.
 For this example, select BabyStuffCategory.csv.
-Leave the remaining fields alone and move to the next section.
+Leave the rest of the field as default and move on to the next section.

 - Fields and Attributes, Column headers in the data file, and Custom values section

-Values in the Fields and Attributes column are representative of the Meta Class selected in the MetaClass, Language section (which was previously imported or created in Commerce Manager).
+The values in the Fields and Attributes column are representative of the Meta Class selected in the MetaClass, Language section (which were either previously imported or created within Commerce Manager).

-Values in the Column headers in the data file column's drop-down menus are representative of the Data file selected in the Data file and CSV adjustment section (which was previously imported).
+The values in the drop-down menus in the Column headers in the data file column are representative of the Data file selected in the Data file and CSV adjustment section (which were previously imported above).

-- Select an appropriate Column header drop-down value to map with the meta-class Fields and Attributes to the left.
-The selected value appears in the Custom values column.
+- Select the appropriate Column header drop-down value to map with the meta-class Fields and Attributes to the left.
+The value selected is reflected in the Custom values column to the right.

 - Save mapping file section

 - Enter file name.
+Enter a file name.
 For this example, save the mapping files using the same CSV file names.

 - Edit existing mapping file section

 - Click Save.
-The browser redisplays the CSV Import tab, and the mapping file is added to the list in the Choose mapping file section.
+The browser returns to the CSV Import tab, and the mapping file in .XML format is added to the list in the Choose mapping file section.

-- Repeat steps for each CSV file you want to import.
+- Repeat the steps to create and save a mapping file for each CSV files you want to import.

-When all mapping files are saved, the CSV Import view should look like Figure 12.
+When all the mapping files are saved, your CSV Import tab screen should look something like Figure 12.

 Step 5.
-Import CSV files and corresponding mapping files to a catalog
+Import the CSV files and their corresponding mapping files into a specific catalog

 At the CSV Import tab view (Figure 12), do the following:

-- In the Files available for import section, select and highlight the CSV file you want to import.
+- Select and highlight the CSV file you want to import in the Files available for import section.
 For this example, select BabyStuffCategories.csv.

-- In the Choose mapping file for import section, select and highlight the mapping file that corresponds to that CSV file.
+- Select and highlight the mapping file that corresponds to the selected CSV file in the Choose mapping file for import section.
 For this example, select BabyStuffCategories.xml.

-- From the Catalog drop-down, select the catalog into which you want to import CSV data.
+- Select the catalog in the Catalog drop-down into which you want to import your CSV data.
 In this example, choose Baby Stuff.

 - Click Start import.
-The Importing catalog dialog box shows completion percentage and logging messages.
+The Importing catalog dialog box appears which shows the percentage of completion and logging messages.

 - Repeat the steps to import all the remaining CSV and Mapping pairs.

-In the Catalog Management system, expand Catalog > Baby Stuff and verify that the CSV file's content was imported into the appropriate catalog.
+In the Catalog Management system, expand Catalog > Baby Stuff and verify that the contents of your CSV file were imported into the appropriate catalog.